covcom/205CDE/03 Introduction to HTML5/README.md

 In HTML5, images are put inside a `figure` element.
 The `figure` element normally contains one image, possibly with a caption, but technically it can serve as a container for multiple images.

-In the Workspace tool window, create a new folder called 'images'.
+In your workspace, create a new folder called 'images'.
 Add an image of a computer into this folder by using the File ==> Upload Local Files menu.

 > Organize your folders/projects properly using sub-folders such as images/assets/js/css.
-See [here](https://www.reddit.com/r/webdev/comments/3afdb8/website_directory_structure_bestpractices/) for a discussion on Reddit.
+Read [Reddit discussions on folder structure best practice](https://www.reddit.com/r/webdev/comments/3afdb8/website_directory_structure_bestpractices/).
 For file names, follow common practice using all lower case letters and hyphen such as `contact-details.html`.
-See [here](http://www.dummies.com/how-to/content/how-to-name-html-files.html) for some explanations.
+See [some more explanations](http://www.dummies.com/how-to/content/how-to-name-html-files.html).

 > Don't use `index.html` for pages other than your home page, because browsers detect your home page by looking for a file called index.html by default.